 Do you offer wholesale discounts?

 Yes we offer bulk discounts for multiples and free standard shipping on orders over $100.
 The discount will automatically apply when you add the appropriate quantities to your cart.

 We also offer mixed lots and mystery boxes at a discounted price.
 Click HERE to view products

-How do I spread the wings on the unmounted butterflies without breaking them?
+How do I reposition the specimens without breaking them?